electron-react-boilerplate/docs/docs/example-apps.md

 ---
 id: example-apps
-title: Example Apps
+title: Apps Built With ERB
-sidebar_label: Example Apps
+sidebar_label: Apps Built With ERB
 ---

 It is useful to look at examples of apps built with electron-react-boilerplate to get an idea of how to scale past the initial foundation of the app.
 Here are some examples of fairly-sized open source apps built with electron-react-boilerplate